Agenda

 Session Preclinical Screening

-Moderated By: Nan Liu, PhD
+Moderated By: Nan Liu, PhD, Boston College

 10:00am - 10:15am Guillem Pratx, PhD, Stanford University A Novel Assay to Individualize Resensitization of Iodine-Refractory Thyroid Cancer